Xavier Puig / Product Management · User Experience · AI Systems

 • Goal reached → purchase or retention event

-The honest constraint is evaluation design.
-Define the scoring function well and the optimiser improves the right thing.
-Define it poorly and it optimises the wrong behaviour at scale, very efficiently.
+The honest constraint is evaluation.
+If you define the scoring function well, the optimiser improves the right thing.
+Define it poorly and it optimises the wrong behaviour, very efficiently.
 Going into this I was thinking about experimentation velocity.
-Coming out I was thinking about evaluation design: how do you define what "better" actually means before you let a system loose on it.
+Coming out I was thinking about how to define what "better" actually means.
 That turns out to be a product problem, not an engineering one.